gengwg/cheatsheets/gnome.md

 ### Take Screenshot

+### Shortcuts

+* PrtSc – Save a screenshot of the entire screen to the “Pictures” directory.
+* Shift + PrtSc – Save a screenshot of a specific region to Pictures.
+* Alt + PrtSc  – Save a screenshot of the current window to Pictures.
+* Ctrl + PrtSc – Copy the screenshot of the entire screen to the clipboard.
+* Shift + Ctrl + PrtSc – Copy the screenshot of a specific region to the clipboard.
+* Ctrl + Alt + PrtSc – Copy the screenshot of the current window to the clipboard.

+### Command line

+Take a screenshot of a window:

 ```
-Prt Scrn to take a screenshot of the desktop.

-Alt+Prt Scrn to take a screenshot of a window.

-Shift+Prt Scrn to take a screenshot of an area you selec
+gnome-screenshot -w  -d 5
 ```

 ### Enable Minimize/Maximize in Windows